madcampos/madcampos.github.io/blog/2023-06-05/blog-structure.md

 1. The regular html tags on the `<head>`,
 	- The more common `<title>` and `<link>` tags.
 	- They link to the canonical version of the page, i.e. the blog post itself.
-	- They also link to the rss feed for the blog.
+	- They also link to the RSS feed for the blog.
 2. [Open Graph](https://ogp.me/) tags,
 	- Are the ones where `property` starts with `og:`.
 	- Used by social media sites to display a preview of the page when sharing it.